-The Sony Alpha A7 and the Sony Alpha 7S II are two digital cameras that were revealed to the public, respectively, in October 2013 and September 2015.
+The Sony Alpha A7 and the Sony Alpha 7S II are two digital cameras that were announced, respectively, in October 2013 and September 2015.
 Both the A7 and the A7S II are mirrorless interchangeable lens cameras that are equipped with a full frame sensor.
-The A7 has a resolution of 24 megapixel, whereas the A7S II provides 12 MP.
+The A7 has a resolution of 24 megapixels, whereas the A7S II provides 12 MP.

 The side-by-side display below illustrates the physical size and weight of the Sony A7 and the Sony A7S II.
-Three successive views from the front, the top, and the rear are shown.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7S II is somewhat larger (2 percent) than the Sony A7.
 Moreover, the A7S II is markedly heavier (32 percent) than the A7.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Sony FE Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.